schireson/htmxl/docs/library_design.rst

 The writing implementation is built on few concepts:

-    * A "cursor" or "write head" concept, implemenated in part by :class:`schireson_excel.compose.write.Writer`.
+    * A "cursor" or "write head" concept, implemenated in part by :class:`htmxl.compose.write.Writer`.
         * This cursor moves around a sheet, writing data and applying styles, etc.
         * This cursor keeps "recordings" of where it has been within the context of writing a "tag".
             * This permits nested tags each applying/overriding styles from their parents
             * This also allows for the implementation of cell merging
-    * A :function:`schireson_excel.compose.write.write` function
+    * A :function:`htmxl.compose.write.write` function
         * Knowns how to interpret each HTML tag, or delegates to a specific tag implementation function
         * Is a recursive function, allowing deeply nested tags
     * Tag specific implementation functions
         * Specify where the cursor should end up after the tag is finished being written.
-        * Typically calls the generic :function:`schireson_excel.compose.write.write` function on all its child elements.
+        * Typically calls the generic :function:`htmxl.compose.write.write` function on all its child elements.
     * A mix of supported inline styles and single class based styling.
 While the underlying excel library supports "adding" styles together, the current implementation only permits one class per element.